jbaik1/jbaik1.github.io/content/authors/admin/_index.md

 # Author's website URL
 website: ""
 ---

-Recently Master of Engineering Graduate @ UCLA
+Recently Master of Engineering Graduate at UCLA
-CS & Physics Major @ UCLA
+CS and Physics Major at UCLA